Voice Parts Guide

 A beginner-friendly guide for Texas choir parents who nodded confidently and then quietly googled "what is a soprano."

+If you're trying to understand choir voice parts, SATB, or why your student was placed in Alto instead of Soprano, this guide explains the different choir voice types in plain English.
 When your student comes home talking about making "soprano one" or being placed in "tenor two," it can feel like they're speaking a foreign language.
-This guide breaks it all down — what each voice part actually means, what range it covers, and a parent-friendly translation for the important stuff.
+This guide breaks down high school choir voice parts — what each one actually means, what range it covers, and a parent-friendly translation for the important stuff.

 Quick note: every voice is different, ranges overlap, and placements shift over time.
-This is a general overview, not a rulebook.
+This is a general overview of Texas choir voice parts, not a rulebook.

 The students hitting notes that make everyone else nervous.